Adroiti/docs-for-code-review-tools/checkstyle-AnnotationLocation.md

 ## Description

-Check location of annotation on language elements.
+Checks location of annotation on language elements.
 By default, check enforces to locate annotations immediately after documentation block and before target element.

 Attention: Annotations among modifiers are ignored (looks like false-negative) as there might be a problem with annotations for return types